Country Information

-The standard workweek is between 40 to 48 hours, with eight hours per day.
+The standard workweek in Bahrain is 48 hours with eight hours per day, although employers may require only 40 hours a week.
 Muslim employees work six hours a day during Ramadan.
-The working week is Sunday to Thursday, and overtime is paid at a percentage above the regular wage, and a different percentage above the regular wage if at night.
+The working week is Sunday to Thursday.
+Overtime is paid at time and a quarter, except for night work which is paid at time and a half.

-There is no legally mandated minimum wage for private companies.
-Those working in the public sector must receive at least 300 BHD a month.
-Employees receive a holiday bonus that is 50% of their base monthly salary during the holiday period, and a bonus of 50% base salary for December after a year of service.
+There is no legally mandated minimum wage for private companies in Bahrain.
+Those working in the public sector must receive at least BHD 300 a month.
+Employees receive a holiday bonus that is 50% of their base monthly salary during the holiday period and a bonus of 50% base salary for December after a year of service.

-Employees receive 30 days of vacation leave.
+Employees receive 30 days of vacation leave in Bahrain.
 During the first year of employment, an employee may take 2.5 days of leave per month of service.
 Employees receive three days of paid leave for their wedding.
 Muslim employees receive 14 days of paid leave for a pilgrimage after five years of service.

 • New Year’s Day